 Over the past several decades, climate scientists have observed Earth’s temperature warming and global mean sea levels rising.
-The consensus among US and international scientists is that this accelerated climate change is due to increases in human-caused greenhouse gas (GHG) emissions over the last century.
+The consensus among United States and international scientists is that this accelerated climate change is due to increases in human-caused greenhouse gas (GHG) emissions over the last century.
 If left unchecked, GHG emissions have the potential to cause widespread environmental and economic impacts, including increased intensity of storms, coastal erosion, longer droughts, and impacts to the global food system.

-Encinitas Climate Action Plan
+Climate Action Plan

 As a coastal community, it is of particular importance to understand the potential impacts of climate change.
 Sea level rise, in combination with stronger storms, could cause significant coastal erosion and damage to our beaches, bluffs and coastal infrastructure.

 San Diego Regional Climate Collaborative

-United States Environmental Protection Agency/Climate Change
+United States Environmental Protection Agency (USEPA)

-National Oceanographic and Atmospheric Administration/Climate
+National Oceanographic and Atmospheric Administration (NOAA)